 Fire Academy

-The deadline to submit an application for the fall 2024 Fire Academy is 5 p.m.
-April 1.
-Applications received after that date will be added to the spring 2025 Fire Academy list, which will close Oct.
-1.
+APPLICATION DEADLINE: The deadline to apply for the Spring 2025 Academy is Oct.
+1, 2024.
+Applications received after that date will be added to the Fall 2025 Fire Academy list, which will close on April 1, 2025.

-Upon completion of the academy you will have the following NC State certifications:
+Upon completion of the academy, you will have obtained the following N.C.
+State certifications:

 Frequently Asked Questions